arcilli/investsuite-api-docs/docs/concepts/portfolios.md

     As with all nested objects, include the full object (ie. all holdings) when issuing the PATCH.

+    For example, a `PATCH "portfolio": { "$USD":10000 }` means a portfolio which only contains cash.

 === "Request"

     ```HTTP hl_lines="1 8"